qutech/qopt/doc/source/index.rst

 The most forward way to simulate noise is to draw samples from the noise distribution and repeat the simulation for each of those noise realizations.
 Any cost function is then averaged over the repetitions.
-The sampling is based on pseudo random number generators.
+The sampling can be based on pseudo random number generators.
 Monte Carlo simulations are universally applicable but computationally expensive for high frequency noise.